Marketing Consulting Services: Build a Marketing Operating System That Scales (2026)

 Launch QA checklist (short)

-Creative approved: Landing page loads fast and renders on mobile: Forms work and route correctly: Tracking tags applied (UTM rules followed): Key events firing: CRM fields mapping validated: Email confirmations and alerts working: Suppression and compliance checks done: Post launch review scheduled:
+Creative approved: Landing page loads fast and renders on mobile: Forms work and route correctly: Tracking tags applied (UTM rules followed): Key events firing: CRM fields mapping validated: Email confirmations and alerts working: Suppression and compliance checks done: Post-launch review scheduled:

 KPI dictionary row